Sapphire Valley and the

 and the Glenville community.
 Lake Glenville is one of the highest man made lakes in the Eastern USA.
 Merchants there provide pontoon and fishing boat rentals as well as guided lake tours.

-Just a 20 minute ride east on Highway 64 will be Highlands, NC.
+Just a 20 minute ride west on Highway 64 will be Highlands, NC.
 A must visit for Sapphire Valley residents and visitors.
 Please see our